MrArna/mapreduceCrawler/README.md

 `hadoop fs -mkdir /dir/path/`

+The folder should contain onlu PDF files.
 After that, load the files from local to the HDFS, in the created folder, by typing:

 `hadoop fs -copyFromLocal /path/of/your/pdf/files/*.pdf /path/to/the/just/created/folder`